-- Scrutinized all HR policies to ensure the language was gender neutral and did not discriminate against any individual or groups of individuals due to their sexual orientation or gender identity.
+- Scrutinized all HR policies to ensure the language is gender neutral and does not discriminate against any individual or groups of individuals due to their sexual orientation or gender identity.

-- Introduced the LGBTUA+ Taskforce, which is co-chaired by one Academic member of staff and one Professional Services staff.
-Representatives from Warwick Students' Union (SU), the SU Pride Society, and the SU's Trans Officer also attend.
-Co-Chairs provide a verbal update to the Provost at the Equality and Diversity Committee.
+- Introduced the LGBTUA+ Taskforce, which is co-chaired by one Academic staff member, one Professional Services staff member, and one student representative.
+Representatives from Warwick Students' Union (SU), the SU Pride Society, and the SU's Trans and LGBTUA+ Officers also attend.
+Co-Chairs provide a verbal update to the Provost at the Social Inclusion Committee.

-- Launched the LGBTUA+ Supporters programme in September 2017, which already has over 500 Supporters signed up.
+- Launched the LGBTUA+ Supporters programme in September 2017, now over 500 Supporters signed up.